Mino260806/miwtool/README.md

 ```commandline
 python main.py --decode /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for wf encoding-decoding\unpack.bat" (you must create the output directory and edit script parameter and drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "scripts for encoding-decoding\unpack.bat" (you must drag and drop the source file/folder to the bat file of the script)

 - Repacking
 ```commandline
 python main.py --encode /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for wf encoding-decoding\pack.bat" (you must create the output directory and edit script parameter (-ce little parameter only needed for Redmi Watch 2 China and POCO Watch) and drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "scripts for encoding-decoding\pack.bat" (you must drag and drop the source file/folder to the bat file of the script, (-ce little parameter in script only needed for Redmi Watch 2 China and POCO Watch))

 ## Creating Watch Faces the easy way